Patience (game): Half-open games

+Competitive patiences

+Competitive patiences are games of a patience or card solitaire character that are not played solitarily, but by two or more players in competition with each other.
+The earliest ones go back to the late 19th century.
+Examples include Conjugal Patience, Cribbage Patience, Pirate, Progressive Patience, Racing Demon, Russian Bank, Spit and Spite and Malice.

 Computer games

 Patience and solitaire games have enjoyed a renaissance as a result of being readily transferable to a software format and playable on computers or other electronic media.
-Perhaps the most influential initially was Microsoft's "Solitaire", actually the well known game of Klondike.
-Its inclusion with Microsoft Windows from 1990 onwards had an especially big impact in popularizing patience and solitaire games with the general public.
+Microsoft Solitaire, an implementation of Klondike, has been included with most versions of Windows from 1990 onwards, and has had a major impact in popularizing patience and solitaire games with the general public.
 A plethora of electronic versions of these games has been produced, some, like "Solitaire" under proprietary names different from the actual name.

+Mahjong solitaire is a computer variant notable for using mahjong tiles instead of playing cards.